adampoczatek/adampoczatek.github.io/majestic-wine-study.md

 We started looking at the replatform project right after Christmas but there was a small problem — Majestic updates their website very frequently so we couldn't dedicate 100% of our time on the new and shiny stuff.

-The amount of changes we had to make on the current site was huge — our developer was occupied for most of his time and couldn't focus on the main project as much as we wanted — we knew we had to do something about it.
+The amount of changes we had to make on the current site was huge — our developer was occupied for most of his time and couldn't focus on the main project as much as we wanted and we knew we had to do something about it.

 Within the couple of weeks though we managed to optimise some processes and free up some of our time.

----

 Design
 ------